avalanche-foundation/ACPs/ACPs/181-p-chain-epoched-views/README.md

 When building a block, Avalanche blockchains use the P-Chain height [embedded in the block](#assumptions) to determine the validator set.
 If instead the epoch P-Chain height is used, then we can ensure that when a block is built, the validator set to be used for the next block is known.
 To see this, suppose block $b_m$ seals epoch $E_N$.
 Then the next block, $b_{m+1}$ will begin a new epoch, $E_{N+1}$ with $P_{N+1}$ equal to $b_m$'s P-Chain height, $p_m$.
 If instead $b_m$ does not seal $E_N$, then $b_{m+1}$ will continue to use $P_{N}$.
 Both candidates for $b_{m+1}$'s P-Chain height ($p_m$ and $P_N$) are known at $b_m$ build time.

+### ICM Verification Optimization

+For a validator to verify an ICM message, the signing L1/Subnet's validator set must be retrieved during block execution by traversing backward from the current P-Chain height to the P-Chain height provided by the ProposerVM.
+The traversal depth is highly variable, so to account for the worst case, VM implementations charge a large fixed amount of gas to perform this verification.

+With epochs, validator set retrieval occurs at fixed P-Chain heights that increment at regular intervals, which provides opportunities to optimize this retrieval.
+For instance, validator retrieval may be done asynchronously from block execution as soon as $D$ time has passed since the current epoch's start time, allowing the verification gas cost to be safely reduced by a significant amount.

+### Improved Relayer Reliability

+Current ICM VM implementations verify ICM messages against the local P-Chain state, as determined by the P-Chain height set by the ProposerVM.
+Off-chain relayers perform the following steps to deliver ICM messages:
+1. Fetch the sending chain's validator set at the verifying chain's current proposed height
+1. Collect BLS signatures from that validator set to construct the signed ICM message
+1. Submit the transaction containing the signed message to the verifying chain.

+If the validator set changes between steps 1 and 3, the ICM message will not be verified.

+Epochs improve upon this by fixing the P-Chain height used to verify ICM messages for a duration of time that is predictable to off-chain relayers.
+A relayer should be able to derive the epoch boundaries based on the specification above, or that information could be exposed via a node API.
+Relayers could use that information to decide the validator set to query, knowing that it will be stable for the duration of the epoch.
+Further, VMs could relax the verification rules to allow ICM messages to be verified against the previous epoch as a fallback, eliminating edge cases around the epoch boundary.

 ## Backwards Compatibility

 This change requires a network upgrade and is therefore not backwards compatible.